PDM4AR/exercises/docs/06-collisionchecking.md

 **Test Data Generation:**
 - For each task, random inputs are generated with the algorithm provided in `src/pdm4ar/exercises_def/ex06/data.py`
+- Tasks 6-7 use deterministic planning problems from `src/pdm4ar/exercises_def/ex06/sampling_data.py`
 - Each task contains multiple test cases

 **Accuracy Calculation:**
-- **Tasks 1-3:** Accuracies are calculated by the ratio of correct answers
-- **Tasks 4-8:** Lists of indices are converted into a boolean list which represents whether there is a collision on each line segment of the path
+- **Tasks 1-5:** Lists of indices are converted into a boolean list which represents whether there is a collision on each line segment of the path; accuracies are averaged across test cases
-- **Tasks 4-8:** Accuracies are calculated by the average of the accuracy of test cases
+- **Task 6:** Paths are checked for endpoints, sample membership, bounds, collision-free edges, and shortest-path cost
+- **Task 7:** Paths are checked for endpoints, bounds, collision-free edges, and cost suboptimality; reproducibility is spot-checked on validation scenarios before evaluation

 **Execution Time:**
 - Execution time of each task is calculated as an average of its test cases